Skip to main content

 Warm Homes: Local Grant

-In September 2024, the Department for Energy Security and Net Zero (DESNZ) announced details of the Warm Homes: Local Grant scheme.
-Delivered by local authorities in England, it will provide funding for energy efficiency retrofit measures and low-carbon heating in private households, both on and off the gas grid.
+Announced by Department for Energy Security and Net Zero (DESNZ) in September 2024, it details how the scheme can be delivered by local authorities in England.
+It will provide funding for energy efficiency retrofit measures and low-carbon heating in private households, both on and off the gas grid.

 Key Dates